iamajoe/code-examples/README.md

 To test you need to clone and follow the next instructions...

-***Disclaimer:*** The structure and dependencies aren't exactly the same since this is the only updated branch.
 **NOTE:** For all examples node is needed.

+#### Disclaimer
+The structure and dependencies aren't exactly the same since this is the only updated branch.
+For example, ```Backbone``` doesn't have font-awesome icons.

 ### Backbone